UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: Conclusion

 \section{Conclusion}

-In this paper, we present a novel unified RGB-X tracker that incorporates modality-customization and adaptive selection in single object tracking.
-Specifically, we propose a Discriminative Auto-Selector to enable dynamic adaptation across various RGB-X tracking tasks.
-Additionally, we introduce a Task Customization Optimization Adapter to facilitate task-specific customization, thereby enhancing the robustness and accuracy of the tracker.
-Our approach not only bridges the gap between single-modality pre-training and multi-modal deployment but also establishes the first unified RGB-X tracker capable of operating without prior modality types.
-Experimental results demonstrate the effectiveness of our method, showing significant improvements over SOTA trackers in all RGB-X tracking scenarios.
+In this paper, we present a novel unified multi-modal tracker that incorporates modality-based customization and adaptive processing for application to multi-modal object tracking.
+Specifically, we propose a Discriminative Auto-Switch to enable a dynamic adaptation of the multi-modal tracker to different tasks.
+Additionally, we introduce a Task Customization Adapter to facilitate task-specific customization of the video information flow through the tracker architecture, thereby enhancing the robustness and accuracy of tracking.
+Our approach not only mitigates the discrepancy between a single-modality pre-training and a general multi-modal deployment, but also establishes a unified multi-modal tracker capable of operating without the prior knowledge of the input modality types.
+The experimental results demonstrate the effectiveness of our method, showing significant improvements in all RGB-X tracking scenarios.
+While our method achieves competitive performance across multiple tasks, it still faces challenges under adverse weather conditions such as rain, fog, and low illumination.
+In future work, we will extend our framework in adverse weather and design adaptive fusion strategies to ensure robust perception in degraded visual environments.